-The Board acknowledges the responsibility in upholding the best practices as set out in the Malaysian Code of Corporate Governance 2021 ("MCCG") which was issued by the Securities Commission Malaysia.
-The Group's Corporate Governance Overview Statement pertaining to the implementation of the MCCG during the year under review is set out on pages 25 to 31 of this Annual Report.
+The Board acknowledges the responsibility in upholding the best practices as set out in the Malaysian Code of Corporate Governance 2021 ("MCCG 2021") which was issued by the Securities Commission Malaysia.
+The Group's Corporate Governance Overview Statement pertaining to the implementation of the MCCG 2021 during the year under review is set out on pages 25 to 31 of this Annual Report.

-The Board would also like to take this opportunity to thank Mr. Tan Moon Hwa, who stepped down from the Board in May 2022, for his invaluable service during his tenure on the Board.
-At the same time, we are pleased to extend our warmest welcome to Ms. Tan Chek Een, Executive Director, and Dato' Sarul Bahiyah binti Hj.
-Abu, Independent Non-Executive Director, who recently joined KEN in May 2022 and February 2023, respectively.
-We are confident that the Group will continue to benefit from their contributions in the years ahead.
+The Board would also like to take this opportunity to thank YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail, who stepped down from the Board in March 2024, for his invaluable service during his tenure on the Board.
+At the same time, we are pleased to extend our warmest welcome to Dato' Noor Azam bin Jamaludin who was appointed to the Board as an Independent Non-Executive Director on 8 March 2024.
+We are confident that the Group will continue to benefit from his contribution and new insights in the years ahead.

-On behalf of the Board, I would like to take this opportunity to express our heartfelt appreciation to our valued management team and employees of the Group for their perseverance and commitment.
-Also, with the continuous support from our stakeholders, business partners, tenants, customers, suppliers, financiers and authorities, we are able to endure and rise above the current challenging times.
-To our shareholders, thank you for your confidence in our Group and for continuing your journey with us.
-Lastly, to my fellow Directors, we would like to extend our sincerest appreciation for your insightful leadership and guidance throughout the year.
+On behalf of the Board, I wish to express our gratitude to the dedicated management team and employees of the Group for their perseverance and commitment.
+We are also thankful for the unwavering support from our valued stakeholders, business partners, tenants, customers, suppliers, financiers, and authorities.
+To our shareholders, thank you for your continued confidence in our Group and lastly, to my esteemed Board members, we extend our sincerest appreciation for your leadership and guidance throughout the year.

-DATO' TAN BOON KANG DPMT.
-DPNS

-Group Executive Chairman
+DATO' TAN BOON KANG DPMT., DPNS Group Executive Chairman